realm/realm-js/README.md

 ## Getting Started

-Please see the detailed instructions in our docs to use [Realm JavaScript for node.js](https://docs.mongodb.com/realm/node/) and [Realm JavaScript for React Native](https://docs.mongodb.com/realm/react-native/).
-Please notice that currently only node.js version 10 or later (excluding 11) are supported.
+Please see the detailed instructions in our docs to use [Realm JavaScript for Node.js](https://docs.mongodb.com/realm/sdk/node/) and [Realm JavaScript for React Native](https://docs.mongodb.com/realm/sdk/react-native/).
+Please notice that currently only Node.js version 10 or later (excluding 11) are supported.

 ## Documentation

 ### Realm React Native and Node.js

-The documentation can be found at [docs.mongodb.com/realm/react-native/](https://docs.mongodb.com/realm/react-native/).
+The documentation for the Realm React Native SDK can be found at [docs.mongodb.com/realm/sdk/react-native/](https://docs.mongodb.com/realm/sdk/react-native/).
+The documentation for Realm Node.js SDK can be found at [docs.mongodb.com/realm/sdk/node](https://docs.mongodb.com/realm/sdk/node/).

 The API reference is located at [docs.mongodb.com/realm-sdks/js/latest/](https://docs.mongodb.com/realm-sdks/js/latest/).

 ## Getting Help